matloff/qeML/inst/Overfitting.md

 Explanations of overfitting in machine learning tend to be frustratingly vague.
-We for instance hear "An overfitted model predicts poorly on new examples," not helpful.
-Or we hear that overfitting results from "fitting the training data too well" or that we are "fitting the noise."
+We for instance hear "An overfitted model predicts poorly on new examples," which is a definition, not an explanation.
+Or we hear that overfitting results from "fitting the training data too well" or that we are "fitting the noise," again rather unsatisfying.

 Somewhat better are the explanations based on the famous Bias-Variance
 Tradeoff: